Regret Analysis of Learning-Based MPC with Partially-Unknown Cost Function: Proposed Approach

-Lemma \ref{lem4} proves that the second order growth condition holds for the non-myopic exploitation problem $V_N(x_t, \widehat{\theta}_t, t)$.
-We next present the second condition required for the Lipschitzian stability of the maximizer of $V_N(x_t, \widehat{\theta}_t, t)$ in accordance with Proposition 4.32 in \cite{bonnans2013perturbation}.
+Lemma \ref{lem4} implies the second order growth condition for $V_N(x_t, \widehat{\theta}_t, t)$ since it shows $J_N$ increases at least linearly over a compact set.
+We next present the second condition required for the Lipschitzian stability of the maximizer of $V_N(x_t, \widehat{\theta}_t, t)$.